Alliages/City-in-3D/README.md

 First you can get open data from the wonderful Apur (http://www.apur.org) that use the ODbL licence (Open Database License) http://cassini.apur.opendata.arcgis.com/datasets/0eede2e679394258976b57745ba17fd7_0

-then thanks to Qgis (http://www.qgis.org) you can convert the file in GEOJSON (http://geojson.org/)
+then thanks to Qgis (http://www.qgis.org) you can convert the file in GEOJSON (http://geojson.org/).
+Find the file on my google drive : https://drive.google.com/file/d/0B6eiQ1YkktWOTEhiVV9iVktzQ0U/view

 So now you can extrude and have a 3D file.